Seth Putnam: Death

+Following his death many tributes were made in Putnams honor from fellow musicians such as Mike Williams, Scott Hull of Pig Destroyer and Steve Austin of Today is the Day.
+Philip Anselmo of Pantera stated:

+I knew Seth pretty fucking well back in ’90’s… He was hilarious, and an extremist.
+Seth had a bizarre, absurd sense of humor that pissed a lot of people off, but the way Seth saw it, that’s what they were, just “a lot of pissed-off people.
+I got his humor like the back of my fist.
+And truthfully, the dude was unbelievably creative and thrived within his little realm.
+What I mean by that “little realm” is, that aside from a handful of bands, Seth didn’t give a shit about the majority, and that included all of my bands.

+Personality

 Despite his shock humor and turbulent lifestyle, Putnam was often described by fans and peers as a warm, intelligent, and sensitive person.
 Putnam saw himself as a comedian and used music as an outlet.
+Following his death in 2011, The Guardian dubbed Putnam "the GG Allin of grindcore".

 In school, classmates who knew Putnam described him as intelligent and stern, but unmotivated, apathetic and often an underwhelming student.
 Putnam skipped a grade in school and became a very bright student, tutoring his classmates.
 In his own words, Putnam often blamed brutal fights with Catholic school nuns for helping to shape his cynical personality.
 When he reached high school, he had lost interest in excelling in education or academics, becoming more of a slacker and underachiever.
 By the time he had graduated school, Putnam had left the Catholic religion in which he was raised.
 After graduating from Newton North High School in 1985, Putnam showed no interest in attending college or university.

 Putnam also made up his own religion when he was a child.
-His all-time favorite bands were Negative Approach and The Village People, his favorite movie was The Bad Bunch.
+He stated his all-time favorite bands were Negative Approach and The Village People, and that his favorite movie was The Bad Bunch.
+He also stated that he didn’t pay attention to any music that was made after 1985.